 Libya vs Rwanda

-The return leg will be played on November 17 at the Amahoro Stadium in Kigali.
-The 20 winners from the second round will be divided into five groups of four teams and each group winner will qualify for the 2018 FIFA World Cup.
-The draw will be held after the second round.
+The 20 winners from the second round will be divided into five groups of four teams, and each group winner will qualify for the 2018 FIFA World Cup.
+The draw will be done after the second leg.